cms-tsg-fog/training/README.md

 ## Step 0: Preliminary requirements

-In order to run the RateMon code, you will need to have an account on lxplus.
-The rest of this document assumes that you are on lxplus.
+In order to run the RateMon code, you will need to have an account on `lxplus`.
+The rest of this document assumes that you are on `lxplus`.
 To ssh into lxplus, run the following command (switching out “USERNAME” for your lxplus username), and enter your password when prompted:

 ```bash
 ssh -Y USERNAME@lxplus.cern.ch